edmundchong/Inventor/Touchscreen arena/top cam mount/README.md

 what magnets are used here?
+M6 x 10mm